Eternal feminine: Margaret Fuller

+As illustrations of Goethe's "highest principle on the feminine form", Fuller mentions Margaret (Gretchen) in Faust, Iphigenia in Iphigenia in Tauris (1787), Leonora in Torquato Tasso (1790) and (in "Goethe") Ottilie in Elective Affinities (1809).
+Most of her exemplars, however, are drawn from Wilhelm Meister's Apprenticeship (1795–1796) and its sequel, Wilhelm Meister's Journeyman Years (1821).
+She mentions eight female characters from these novels, but, like later Goethe scholars, she regards five as of primary significance.
+These are the artistic, androgynous Mignon ("the lyrical element in Woman"); the pragmatic, self-sufficient estate manager Theresa; the deeply religious Beautiful Soul (die schöne Seele); the contemplative Macaria ("a pure and perfected intelligence embodied in feminine form"); and the "beautiful Amazon" (die schöne Amazone) Natalie, who first appears on horseback to rescue Wilhelm when he is attacked and wounded by bandits.
+Fuller notes that "Mignon and Theresa wear male attire when they like, and it is graceful for them to do so."
+And Natalie, when Wilhelm first sees her, is wearing a man's overcoat.
+(It is a cold night.)
+Fuller, who could shoot rapids in an Indian canoe or ride twenty miles horseback without fatigue, had an appreciation for practical clothing.

 For Fuller, "man and woman... are the two halves of one thought....
 I believe that the development of the one cannot be effected without that of the other."
 Furthermore, "male and female... are perpetually passing into one another....
 There is no wholly masculine man, no purely feminine woman."
-She expressed this idea in terms drawn from classical mythology: "Man partakes of the feminine in the Apollo, woman of the masculine in the Minerva."
+Fuller, who disliked expressions like "She has a masculine mind", expressed this idea in terms drawn from classical mythology: "Man partakes of the feminine in the Apollo, woman of the masculine in the Minerva."
 One of the most warlike of the classical goddesses, Minerva embodied a fierce independence.
 Fuller had no doubt that women were thoroughly capable of being sea-captains or military leaders and that there would one day be "a female Newton".